ozean12/billie-magento1-plugin/README.md

 Before Billie is invoicing the client.
 The order has to be invoiced and shipped.
 There for use the magento default buttons.
 ![Billie Core Configuration](docs/img/billie_core_order_actions.png)

-You can cancel an order with magento default cancel button.
-Notice that an order which is already pay out can't be pay back by billie.
-You will get an notice in magento.
+You can cancel an order with the Magento default cancel button.
+Notice that an order which is already paid back by the debtor can't be canceled with Billie anymore.

 ## Contact
 Billie GmbH<br/>